 She remained at Stephen Decatur until 2010 when she retired...for the first time.
 She returned in 2011 to work with all second and third year teachers, K-12 in the county as a Mentor/Teacher.
 She focused on Dimensions of Learning, Common Core, Race To The Top, the new Teacher Evaluation Process, Power Teacher Grade Book, Lesson Planning and Leadership.

 Mrs. Sandruck feels that she is truly blessed to have been hired to work at Cross Schools.
 She feels that to teach music again is a prayer answered.
 She feels at home in this friendly, spiritually filled school and is so excited to begin a new school year.
 Contact Mrs. Sandruck at firstname.lastname@example.org.

 Kira Winders holds a Bachelor of Science Degree in Physical Education from Appalachian State University and a Masters of Elementary Education from Liberty University.
-Mrs. Winders loves being active and healthy and is extremely passionate in providing her students with the knowledge to live a healthy and active lifestyle.
-It is her goal to combine her range of experience with the other teachers at Cross Schools and to and present Health and Physical Education as an important, fun, and life changing class.
+She loves being active and healthy and is extremely passionate in providing her students with the knowledge to live a healthy and active lifestyle.
+Mrs. Winders and her husband have three children.
+Her daughter and son are thrilled to be a part of Cross Schools, and her youngest will join the Stingray family next year.
+It is her goal to combine her range of experience with the other teachers at Cross Schools and to present Health and Physical Education as an important, fun, and life changing class.

-Mrs. Winders taught in North Carolina and Virginia before moving to South Carolina.
-Mrs. Winders started at Cross Schools in 2014 in the after school program and as a substitute teacher.
+Mrs. Winders taught in North Carolina and Virginia before moving to South Carolina in 2013.
+She has enjoyed working at Cross since 2014.
 Mrs. Winders is very excited to be a part of Cross Schools faculty.
-Contact Mrs. Winders at email@example.com.
+Contact Mrs. Winders at firstname.lastname@example.org.